Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/halo.rst

 Boost
    Give the flare extra strength.
 Seed
-   Specifies an offset in the flare seed table Subflares
+   Specifies an offset in the flare seed table.
+Subflares
    Sets the number of subflares.
 Subsize